This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 When we did this walk in December it wasn’t as colorful as it would be in the spring, and a word of warning if you do it on a weekend like us, it can get crazy busy – consider doing it on a weekday!

-There’s plenty of seating along The Highline and apparently during summer there’s weekly free drop-in workshops for kids.
+There’s plenty of seating along The Highline and apparently, during summer there are weekly free drop-in workshops for kids.

 But we enjoyed the cool and cozy atmosphere for lunch at the nearby Grey Dog on W 16th Street.

 Our kids are generally good walkers and love to burn off their energy, and this walk is a must do in NYC.
-It can take 30 minutes, or an hour or more.
+It can take 30 minutes, an hour, or more.

 9. Christmas Lights at Saks 5th Ave